 Cough suppressants are effective at reducing the frequency or severity of coughs, which can be painful or uncomfortable.
 There are many different cough suppressants available today, many of which are mixed with other medications.
 The active ingredient in most cough suppressants is dextromethorphan, so look out for it on whichever suppressant you choose to buy.

 Sudafed is a powerful decongestant that is used to treat the symptoms of colds, flus, and sinus infections.
 You can often find it mixed with other medications (such as cough suppressants) as part of a single ‘cold and flu’ medication.

 15. Burl Gel (Water Jel)

 Burn Gel is used to treat a variety of burns, including sunburns.
 It uses lidocaine as its main active ingredient, so it is effective at numbing the skin and tissue affected by the burn.

 16. Clotting sponge or bandage (QuickClot)

 QuickClot is used to stop bleeding associated with major trauma, particularly in the torso/abdomen or around major arteries.
 It can be used in addition to gauze to stop major bleeds as QuickClot contains a number of different clotting factors.

-- Includes 2 pieces of 3x24 inch QuikClot blood clotting gauze in 1 resealable pouch for easy storage
+- 2 pieces of 3x24 inch QuikClot gauze come in 1 resealable pouch that easily fits in any trauma kit

-- QuikClot hemostatic gauze is proven to accelerate natural clotting and stops bleeding within minutes
+- Nonallergenic first aid gauze accelerates natural blood clotting and stops bleeding within minutes

-- Used by hospitals, EMS/first responders, military, law enforcement, and the general public
+- Used by hospitals, EMS/first responders, military, law enforcement, general public & outdoorsman

 Neosporin is a brand name for an antibiotic cream that is often applied to cuts and scrapes.
 When applied correctly after cleaning a wound it can be used to prevent infections in skin wounds.